 In addition to preparing an assessment report, which will be submitted to the CPUC and PG&E, SNC will serve as a public repository for key transaction documents and other documents pertaining to the Land Conservation Commitment through June 2025.

 10. Implementation Schedule for Transaction and Measures

 Schedule for Transaction

-- FERC review and approval (2020)

-- CPUC review and approval (2020)
+- CPUC review and approval (2018)

-- Close of escrow (2021)
+- Close of escrow (2018)

-- Stewardship Council release of funds to NCRLT per conservation easement funding agreement (2021)
+- Stewardship Council release of funds to NCRLT per conservation easement funding agreement (2018)

 Compliance with Local Land Use Planning Requirements